Design System: Governance, Capacity, and Alignment

 Phase 1: Foundational Research and Pain Point Validation

-I interviewed different cross-functional team members to validate the core problem and structure the solution around their specific needs:
+Foundational Research: I interviewed cross-functional stakeholders to validate the problem and structure the solution around their specific needs, ensuring adoption.
+The critical pain points were captured directly:

 Phase 2: Standardized Foundation and Criteria Creation (in Figma)